shadmeoli/Mostly_used_interview_algorithms/README.md

 - This repository is designed for educational purposes, to help users learn and practice algorithms and programming problems in different languages.

 - Feel free to contribute by adding new algorithms, improving existing ones, or suggesting better solutions to the programming problems.

+### Topics to cover in the comming week.

+- Permuations and recussion
+- Tris.
+- Double linked list and its operations